How to Improve Your Garden Using Last Year’s Lessons

 Planning Your Garden from Last Year: planning tools for the garden

+Look at the size and shape of your garden beds, the spacing between the plants, and any pathways you want to include.
 This will help you visualize the arrangement of plants you will need and ensure that your garden beds are organized and attractive.

 marigolds growing in the cut flower garden and white picket fence

-By incorporating companion planting strategies into your garden layout, you can promote healthier, more productive plants, and reduce the need for pesticides or fertilizers.
+By incorporating companion planting strategies into your garden layout, you can promote healthier, more productive plants and reduce the need for pesticides or fertilizers.

 Planning Your Garden from Last Year: colorful sweet peas and strawflowers in garden